 Refined oils have been heated up, many times up to 400 degrees or more.
 This process kills some of the natural, organic properties of the oil.

-Yes, you can still grow hair with oil that is refined, but you will be cheating yourself out of many benefits, like certain vitamins, anti-oxidants, anti-fungal properties and a whole host of nutrients.
+Yes, you can still grow hair with a hair growth oil that is refined, but you will be cheating yourself out of many benefits, like certain vitamins, anti-oxidants, anti-fungal properties and a whole host of nutrients.